ARJUN300399/JavaScript-Notes/README.md

 ## What is JavaScript?
 JavaScript is a syncronous single threaded programming language.

-"Everything in JavaScript happens inside a execution context"
+"Everything in JavaScript happens inside an execution context"

 Inside execution context there are two things
 1. Memory component